 But in the age of social media and in-your-face advertising, why is customer referral so important?
 What could a customer possibly say or do that will promote your business better than your existing marketing plan?
 Turns out, a lot, because:

-- Experiences matter: No matter how many new-fangled marketing techniques your business dabbles in, do not underestimate the power of word-of-mouth promotion.
+- Experiences matters: No matter how many new-fangled marketing techniques your business dabbles in, do not underestimate the power of word-of-mouth promotion.
 Because even the best strategies for generating interest in your product will never, ever be a match for someone you trust telling you they like and use your product.
 Similarly, one bad review, and you’ll almost instantly notice a drop in consumer interest.

 - Goodwill matters: The great thing about the NPS is that it tells you exactly which customer thinks you’ve screwed up, and requires a boost.
 And thankfully, customers can be very forgiving if their issues are resolved quickly and effectively.
 This is a great opportunity for companies to build goodwill amongst their customers – even the not-so-happy ones – by delivering positive outcomes, stellar customer service, and meeting, even exceeding their expectations.